oscarpedrero/BloodyNotify/README.md

 <details>
 <summary>Changelog</summary>

+`1.4.1`

+- Fixed bugs and improve performance

 `1.4.0`

-- Added a system for automatic message of the day (MOTD's) to go out to any player who connects to the server.
+- Added a system for automatic message of the day (MOTD) to go out to any player who connects to the server.
 - Added a configuration file was added to be able to configure Message of the day as you want.
-- Added chat command only for admins to enabled MOTD's when user online `!notify motd enabled`
+- Added chat command only for admins to enabled MOTD when user online `!notify motd enabled`
-- Added chat command only for admins to disabled MOTD's when user online `!notify motd disabled`
+- Added chat command only for admins to disabled MOTD when user online `!notify motd disabled`
 - Refactor folders of proyect

 `1.3.0`